PhD Requirements

 • Completion of the Breadth Requirement.
 In addition to three Core courses, four Breadth courses must be completed*.

 (.)
-One course must be completed from each of three distinct Breadth Areas.
+One course must be completed from each of three distinct Breadth Areas from the four areas listed below.

 (.)
 At least two courses from the Basic Breadth Course list must be completed.